4 pretty Cycladic islands to visit

-Four destinations within the Cycladic island cluster of over 20 islands are a definite must see, each for their own reasons.
+Four destinations within the Cycladic island cluster of over 20 islands are a definite must-see, each for their own reasons.
 Delos, Mykonos, Ios and Santorini, will be our checkpoints for discovering Cycladic island life.
 Conveniently, they are in close proximity to each other, so easily connected to one another.
 They all share the common Cycladic architecture, similar conquests of the past, and similar traditions.
 In between all their similarities, each is distinctly different as they exude a different sensation for their visitors.
 Here is an overview of the best experiences in each case.

 Delos - Cultural Greece

-Our first point of call from Athens, is the historic island of Delos.
+Our first point of call from Athens is the historic island of Delos.
 Delos is very special in that it is considered a UNESCO World Heritage Centre due to the extensive archaeological value of the land.
 The island has been mentioned by the ancient historians, poets and philosophers and playwrights as a point of cultural and mythological reference.
-The infertility of the landscape urged the the ancient Athenians to proclaim it a pure and neutral place for the exclusive worship of the gods, and so it was considered a sacred place, existing in a parallel universe from all the worldly woes of the time.
-Visiting it now is an archeological playground.
-It is full of remnants of the old days of glory with well preserved highlights that will fascinate you: the Terrace of Lions, the column of the Phallus, an ancient theatre, the Houses of Dionysus and Cleopatra as well as a rich collection of intricate mosaics that have withstood the wrath of time.
-Surrender to the sheer history that screams out from every stone you turn and from every statue you stare at.
+The infertility of the landscape urged the ancient Athenians to proclaim it a pure and neutral place for the exclusive worship of the gods, and so it was considered a sacred place, existing in a parallel universe from all the worldly woes of the time.
+Visiting it now is an archaeological playground.
+It is full of remnants of the old days of glory with well-preserved highlights that will fascinate you: the Terrace of Lions, the column of the Phallus, an ancient theatre, the Houses of Dionysus and Cleopatra as well as a rich collection of intricate mosaics that have withstood the wrath of time.
+Surrender to the sheer history that screams out from every stone you turn and from every statue, you stare at.